apollographql/rover/docs/source/getting-started.md

 If your machine doesn't have the `curl` command, you can get the latest version from the [`curl` downloads page](https://curl.se/download.html).

-> Note: `rover supergraph compose` is currently not available for Alpine Linux.
+> **Note:** The `rover supergraph compose` command is not yet available for Alpine Linux.
 You can track the progress for supporting this command on Alpine in [this issue](https://github.com/apollographql/rover/issues/537).

 ### Windows PowerShell installer